buddilla/GoCash-Core/doc/init.md

 4d) CentOS

-Copy jaded.init to /etc/init.d/jaded.
-Test by running "service jaded start".
+Copy gocashd.init to /etc/init.d/gocashd.
+Test by running "service gocashd start".

-Using this script, you can adjust the path and flags to the jaded program by setting the JADED and FLAGS environment variables in the file /etc/sysconfig/jaded.
+Using this script, you can adjust the path and flags to the gocashd program by setting the gocashD and FLAGS environment variables in the file /etc/sysconfig/gocashd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------